e271828e/Flight.jl/docs/notes/design/framework_decisions.md

 **Status.** ratified

-**Position.** Slot totality enforced at the service: `init!`/commit compare resolved slot coverage against `input_faces` before writing anything — shortfall = one batched declaration-ordered `UninitializedSlots` diagnostic, all-or-nothing (rejected init leaves the sim untouched); `probe_value` structurally unreachable from the services path (condition value or error, no third branch; replay applies header-recorded slots, never synthesizes — header slot capture complete by construction); baselines = aircraft-shipped full-coverage condition functions (`ready_for_taxi(ac)` — `SystemsInitializer` defaults reborn as user math, one home); `override(base, patch)` admitted as the fourth node kind (ordered/asymmetric vs. `merge`'s symmetric collision-intolerance; patch wins with dual provenance; within-layer collisions still error; variadic layering; trim commits `override(baseline, solution)`).
+**Position.** Slot totality is enforced at the service: `init!` and commit compare resolved slot coverage against `input_faces` before writing anything, and a shortfall raises one batched, declaration-ordered `UninitializedSlots` diagnostic, all-or-nothing — a rejected init leaves the sim untouched.

+- `probe_value` is structurally unreachable from the services path: a condition value or an error, no third branch; replay applies header-recorded slots and never synthesizes, header slot capture being complete by construction.
+- Baselines are aircraft-shipped full-coverage condition functions (`ready_for_taxi(ac)` — `SystemsInitializer` defaults reborn as user math, one home).
+- `override(base, patch)` is admitted as the fourth node kind: ordered and asymmetric against `merge`'s symmetric collision-intolerance, patch winning with dual provenance; within-layer collisions still error; layering is variadic; trim commits `override(baseline, solution)`.

 **Spec.** [§14.6][s14-6]